dogancantorun8/lineer_regression_numpy/README.md

 The red line represents the regression curve of the whole dataset, the blue line the men's regression curve, the green line the women's regression curve. horizontal axis heights, vertical axis weight values.

+## Technologies
+Project is created with:
+* Python version: 3.7.3